Learn the right way to practice scales and start crafting your own style and voice on guitar today!

 This is a common question I hear from students new to me.
 My uncommon answer to most is, "It doesn't matter!"
 In fact I usually recommend they don't bother learning any other scales (well maybe a little work on the major scale if they've never tried it before) until they've learned how to extract the max from the pattern we all learn first ... the standard pentatonic box, shown here on my Desktop Fretboard in the key of A minor and played at the 5th fret:

-That's what we'll be looking at today; how to make this scale box sound like good guitar music.
+That's what we'll be looking at today; how to practice to make this scale box sound like good guitar music.
 Once you've learned how to do that, you'll have the ability to make any scale sound good.
 Conversely, until you can get decent results with this simple pattern you'll never make the more complex scales sound the way you want either.
 In 22 years of teaching I've yet to meet an exception to the rule!

 Invariably students who've just learned this shape sound very similar when churning it out over any sort of backing track.
 It's usually the musical equivalent of reciting the alphabet!